-Amanda is scholar of home, work, and economic change.
-She is a PhD candidate in the University of Wisconsin-Madison’s joint departments of Sociology and Community and Environmental Sociology, advised by Michael Bell.
-Her research interrogates the relationship between structural, environmental, and economic change and lived experiences of home and community.
-Specifically, she is interested in how low-income communities adapt to globalizing economies and changing environments over time, through the lens of land tenure, environmental history, and economic development/undevelopment.
+I am a scholar of culture, place, and economic change.
+I am a PhD candidate in the University of Wisconsin-Madison’s joint departments of Sociology and Community and Environmental Sociology, advised by Michael Bell.
+My research interrogates the relationship between structural, environmental, and economic changes and the lived experiences of home and community by long-term residents.

-Her qualitative field work has taken her from homesteads in Swaziland, to kitchen tables in dairyland Wisconsin, to red-dirt roads post-war northern Uganda, and most recently, to urban and rural Rust Belt communities.
-Amanda’s research situates the stories people tell about their places and their people within patterns of macroeconomic transformation.
+Thus, my research always aims to situate the stories people tell about their places and their people within patterns of macroeconomic transformation.
+My qualitative field work has taken me from homesteads in Swaziland, to kitchen tables in dairyland Wisconsin, to red-dirt roads post-war northern Uganda, and most recently, to urban and rural Rust Belt communities.